hautamakih/FossilNOW/README.md

 ## Questions?

 - How is this clustering done?
-  - This was answered in the paper
+  - This was answered in the paper in Section 3.2
 - What are the x and y axes of the line charts?
 - What are the column names of the file `res_all_Cervidae.csv` in the dir `4_outputs3`